aakaash123/Textify/README.md

-A sleek React app that revolutionizes text extraction from images.
+A React app that revolutionizes text extraction from images.
 Effortlessly convert any visual content into editable text with a simple snap.